 I find it easiest to have all the ingredients prepped and ready before I start assembling the pizza.
 In fact when I make pizza with little people, reckon on 1 x 500g batch of pizza dough to make 4-6 individual pizzas.
 I also have ham, cheese, sliced peppers (they make great light sabres) in bowls ready for little fingers.

-Place 2tbsp tomato purée on each pizza base – smoosh to roughly cover the dough.
+Place 2tbsp tomato purée on each pizza base – smoosh with the back of a spoon or your hands to roughly cover the dough.

 Now add the cheese and other toppings.
 I have learnt it is best not to overload with toppings, as you will end up with a soggy pizza base.